-Just like moisture is inseparable from water, and, heat from the light, desires are inseparable from mind.
+Just like moisture is inseparable from water, and, heat from light, desires are inseparable from the mind.
 For, desires are but thoughts un-abandoned.
 Thoughts are just that — thoughts.
 They are not good or bad, neither sublime or ridiculous, nor right or wrong.
-All such labels are mere designations you have given based on your conditioning.
+All such labels are mere designations you have given them based on your conditioning.

 Intrinsically, thoughts are all the same — identical.
-It is what you do with the thought that matters than the actual thought itself.
+It is what you do with the thought that matters rather than the actual thought itself.
 Upon the emergence of a thought, its pursuit will either take the form of a desire or an emotion, positive or negative.

 All karma originates from thoughts.
 A lingering thought destabilizes your mind, disturbing your state of tranquility like the ripple in a still pond.
-A quiet mind with purified self remains unaffected by the fulfillment or abandonment of desires; both outcomes are perceived by the mind anyway.
+A quiet mind with a purified self remains unaffected by the fulfillment or abandonment of desires; both outcomes are perceived by the mind anyway.
 So, whether you want sense gratification or gratifying recognition, satisfying love, or a simple laddoo, there is no difference.

 While the law of karma cannot be discounted, you are doubtlessly a product of your own desires.
 Your desires prompt you to take action or tread a certain path.
 Before you can know the nature of your desires, you ought to understand the nature of your mind.

 When a desire is fulfilled, it gives you temporary joy & pleasure.
 The outcome is as ethereal and elusive as the desire itself.
 If desires could be satisfied forever, it would not be fallacious to seek fulfillment.
 However, when fulfilled, countless more spring up.
 Once you understand the nature of desires, they stop bothering you.
-Since you now have a firm grip on the tranquil state of your mind, your thoughts will disappear immediately upon emergence.
+Since you now have a firm grip on the tranquil state of your mind, your thoughts will disappear immediately upon their emergence.
 While desires cannot really be classified, to aid ease and understanding, I am categorizing them for you.
 Here:

 All forms of sense gratification are pure physical desires.
 You envisage a pleasant outcome from the fulfillment of these ones.
 Such anticipated pleasure prompts you to hold onto the thought of satisfying your desire.
 As a result, your actions, emotions, and intelligence work together to attain that fulfillment.
 These desires can be insatiably active or eternally latent in you, sometimes both.